parallelmicroscopy/24-well-RAP/README.md

+For an overview of the parallel microscopy project, start here: https://github.com/parallelmicroscopy/overview For software, see:

 <b> Build instructions: </b>

 This is a 24 well variant of the system described here: https://elifesciences.org/articles/56426.
 The main differences are its inverted (parabolic reflector on the bottom).